-Alden’s trial work has earned him acceptance into two prestigious professional organizations, the American College of Trial Lawyers, the American Board of Trial Advocates (ABOTA), and the International Academy of Trial Lawyers.
+Alden’s trial work has earned him acceptance into three prestigious professional organizations, the American College of Trial Lawyers, the American Board of Trial Advocates (ABOTA), and the International Academy of Trial Lawyers.
 Lawyers can only be admitted into these groups by invitation and must meet rigorous requirements dealing not only with trial experience and ability, but also with civility and professionalism.
 In October of 2017, Alden was elected to a three-year term on the ABOTA Foundation’s Board of Trustees.
 He was elected to serve as president of the Texas chapters of ABOTA, TEX-ABOTA, for 2020.

 Alden earned his undergraduate degree, with honors, from the University of Texas in 1980, where he was a student in the prestigious Plan II honors program.
 Before entering graduate school, he spent two years teaching and coaching at a boarding school in Connecticut.
 In 1987, he received his Doctor of Jurisprudence and Masters in Public Affairs degrees with high honors from the University of Texas.
 Alden received honors in law school as a Chancellor and Order of the Coif, and he served on the editorial board of the Texas Law Review.

 Alden began his legal career as an attorney with McGinnis Lochridge & Kilgore in Austin, focusing on commercial litigation.
 In 1994, he opened his own practice, before joining Bracewell & Patterson in 1997.
 He stayed with that firm for four years before joining Byrd Davis Alden & Henrichson, LLP.